Petschko/dhl-php-sdk/README.md

 	// -- Return Account-Number (EPK)
 	// Provide your Return-Account-Number here.
 If not needed don't set it!
-	// I'm unsure if you just need the first 10 Digits of your Return-Account and then 0101 or 14 Digits - you have to try out >.< - You can tell me then =)
+	// Its usually the same Account-Number like your DHL-Account, just set the end to 0701
-	$shipmentDetails->setReturnAccountNumber((string) $returnAccountNumber); // Default: null -> Disabled
+	$shipmentDetails->setReturnAccountNumber((string) $credentials->getEpk(10) .
+0701); // Default: null -> Disabled

 	// -- References
 	$shipmentDetails->setCustomerReference((string) 'freetext 35 len'); // Default: null -> Disabled
-	// Only used if return receiver is used
+	// Only used if return receiver is used (ONLY if you want to print a return label)
 	$shipmentDetails->setReturnReference((string) 'freetext 35 len'); // Default: null -> Disabled

 	// Sizes/Weight